 Are you sick and tired of being sick and tired?
-You live paycheck to paycheck and you are completely over being perpetually stressed about money?
-Your finances are out of control.
+Your finances are out of control, you live paycheck to paycheck and you are perpetually stressed about money.
 These eight tips will help you improve your finances…and your life.

-Paying off that debt felt like a huge mountain that was insurmountable.
-But it wasn’t.
-Paying off debt and living debt-free IS completely possible.
+Paying off debt can feel like a huge mountain that is insurmountable.
+But it isn’t.
+Paying off debt and living debt-free is possible.
 You just need to take it one step at a time.

-If you’re reading this article, chances are you’re already well aware that you need to improve your finances but maybe you’re feeling stuck on where to begin?
+If you’re reading this article, chances are you’re already aware that you need to improve your finances, but maybe you’re feeling stuck on where to begin.

-Knowing you need to take control of your finances and knowing how to take control of your finances are two very different things!
-If you’re ready to see major changes in your life – lasting changes – you must actually take the steps to do so.
+Knowing you need to take control of your finances and knowing how to take control of your finances are two very different things.
+If you’re ready to see lasting changes in your life, you must actually take the steps to do so.

 1. Take Your Financial Inventory

-Although this term might be unfamiliar to you, taking “inventory” of your finances is an important starting point.
+Although this term might be unfamiliar, taking “inventory” of your finances is an important starting point.
 Think of your financial inventory as a snapshot of your finances as a whole.

-Understanding what you have in inventory – assets, and what you don’t have – debts, can be a pleasant surprise or extremely overwhelming.
+Understanding what assets you have in “inventory,” and what you don’t have (debts) can be a pleasant surprise or extremely overwhelming.

 Download your free financial inventory worksheet or grab a notebook and write down every debt you have, along with the balance, and every account you have, along with the balance.